tlively/learn-gfx-hal/book/src/09_depth_buffer.md

 an AbstractImage plus a Sampler and all that... but I honestly just don't think it's worth the effort to bother with all that layering complication.

+Note: in the following code the `DepthImage` uses device local memory (since the memory is used very actively in the graphics pipeline process), but in other situations you might care to try and find some memory that's both device local and _also_ cpu visible (depending on exactly how you use the `DepthImage`).
+Most graphics cards have at least some memory like that.
+As with other things in `gfx-hal`, it always comes down to customizing every part of what's going on based on exactly what you're trying to achieve.

 ```rust
 impl<B: Backend, D: Device<B>> DepthImage<B, D> {
   pub fn new(adapter: &Adapter<B>, device: &D, extent: Extent2D) -> Result<Self, &'static str> {